lillemets/-folio/_posts/2018-04-27-are_nonsensical_models_useful.md

 A further explanation in the original text is that absurd models are a common pitfall in social sciences and physicists would refine models until they conform to even extreme cases.

 I've always taken that principle literally.
 But models often do predict absurdities.
 This is commonplace with linear regeression models and even in academic reseach.
 Simple linear regression models often predict a theoreticaly impossible situation where response is 0 while the value of predictor is not.
 Nevertheless, coercing the intercept to 0 (regression through the origin) is usually strongly argued against.
-So there is a conflict between what theory and methodology suggests.
+So there is a conflict between what theory and methodology suggest.
 How is this possible?
 I argue that the problem stems from the fact that we too often assume relationships to be linear (even with untransformed and unnormalized data), while this is almost never the case outside hard sciences.

 I tend to think visually, so this is how I'll try to explain this dilemma.
 First off, because we'll need to repeat the visualization of the same data for different models, let's create a few functions for the sake of concision.

 {% highlight r %}
-# Define a function to plot points from women datast
+# Define a function to plot points from women dataset
 plotData <- function() {
   plot(c(0,75), c(0,200), type = 'n', xlab = "Height (in)", ylab = "Weight (lb)")
   points(women)